AlexisHucteau/PhD_project/Weekly_advances.md

 * Try to download .bam file from GDC portal (need token)
 * Split BEATAML patient using HighOXPHOS vs RNAsplicing 18 genes
-* Do a clear recap of wet lab experiments

 ---------

 ## 24.10.2021 - 29.10.2021

+* Do a clear recap of wet lab experiments
+* Biblio on The implications of IDH mutations for cancer development and therapy